-Joseph Morris is the Principal Clarinet of the Pacific Symphony where he occupies the Hanson Family Foundation Chair.
-Previously, he has held the positions of Principal Clarinet with the Sarasota Opera Orchestra and the Madison Symphony Orchestra (WI), where he was featured as soloist in performances of Copland’s Clarinet Concerto in September 2015.
+Joseph Morris is the Principal Clarinet of the Pacific Symphony where he holds the Hanson Family Foundation Chair.
+He will be featured as soloist with the orchestra in November 2017 in a performance of Mozart’s Clarinet Concerto with music director Carl St. Clair.

-Recent engagements as soloist include performances with the Burbank Philharmonic, Downey Symphony Orchestra, West Los Angeles Symphony, and with the Colburn Orchestra in a performance of John Adams’ Gnarly Buttons directed by the composer.
-A laureate of numerous competitions, Mr. Morris has been awarded first prize in the Pasadena Showcase House for the Arts Competition, the Hennings-Fischer Foundation Competition and concerto competitions at the Music Academy of the West, the Thornton School of Music and the National Repertory Orchestra.
-He was a semifinalist in the Fifth Carl Nielsen International Competition in Odense, Denmark in 2013.
+As the first prize winner of the 42nd Ima Hogg Competition, Mr. Morris is the recipient of the 2017 Grace Woodson Memorial Award and has appeared as soloist with the Houston Symphony Orchestra.
+Other recent engagements as soloist include appearances with the Madison Symphony Orchestra, Burbank Philharmonic, and Downey Symphony Orchestra as well as a performance of John Adams’ Gnarly Buttons conducted by the composer with the Colburn Orchestra.
+Mr. Morris has been awarded the first prize in the Pasadena Showcase House for the Arts Competition, the Hennings-Fischer Foundation Competition and concerto competitions at the Music Academy of the West, the USC Thornton School of Music and the National Repertory Orchestra.
+He was a semifinalist at the Fifth Carl Nielsen International Clarinet Competition in Odense, Denmark in 2013.

-An avid chamber musician, Mr. Morris has performed as part of the Colburn Chamber Music society where he collaborated with musicians including Jean-Yves Thibaudet.
-He has performed live on Wisconsin Public Radio with pianist Christopher Taylor and collaborated with composer John Harbison at his Token Creek Music Festival in 2014.
-Joseph was the clarinet faculty at the Luzerne Music Center from 2014 – 2015 where he performed as part of the Luzerne Chamber Players.
+An avid chamber musician, Mr. Morris performs regularly on Pacific Symphony’s Café Ludwig series collaborating with pianist Orli Shaham.
+As part of the Colburn Chamber Music Society, Mr. Morris has performed with musicians including Jean-Yves Thibaudet.
+He has been heard live on Wisconsin Public Radio in concert with pianist Christopher Taylor and collaborated with composer John Harbison at his Token Creek Music Festival in 2014.
+Mr. Morris was the clarinet faculty at the Luzerne Music Center from 2014 – 2015 where he performed as part of the Luzerne Chamber Players.

 Mr. Morris received a Professional Studies Certificate from The Colburn Conservatory of Music in 2014 where he studied with the renowned professor Yehuda Gilad.
 He graduated from the USC Thornton School of Music in May 2012.
 Mr. Morris has performed in masterclasses for Martin Fröst and has studied extensively with Yehuda Gilad, Richie Hawley, Bil Jackson, Mark Brandenburg, and Fred Rast.